 The goals of our creative nonfiction program are threefold:

 - Acquaint the student with a variety of styles, forms, and techniques in creative nonfiction.

 - Draft and revise nonfiction pieces that can be submitted for publication or as part of a college application portfolio.

-Our creative writing programs are ideally suited for enrichment, either as extracurricular activities during the school year or as a way to keep students intellectually engaged during the long break from school.
 A typical program in creative nonfiction involves one 60-90 minute session per week, with writing and reading assignments for the student to complete independently and discuss at the following session.
 In addition to short exercises targeting different elements of craft, the student will draft (and extensively revise) 2-3 personal essays, memoir pieces, and/or travel narratives.